eozer/awesome-snmp/README.md

   - There is also a [community fork](https://github.com/pysnmp/pysnmp) under active development, but it is not clear if that project is commited to maintaining all the associated repos, documentation, and websites.
 - [pysmi](https://github.com/etingof/pysmi) - PySMI is a pure-Python implementation of SNMP SMI MIB parser.
   - Abandoned for the same reason as the above pysnmp project.
 See [lextudio/pysmi](https://github.com/lextudio/pysmi).
+- [gufo_snmp](https://github.com/gufolabs/gufo_snmp) - The accelerated Python SNMP client library supporting both async and synchronous mode.
+It consists of a clean Python API for high-efficient BER parser and socket IO, implemented in the Rust language with PyO3 wrapper.
+Seems to be a bit early in the project's lifecycle, but it is easy to use and ***extremely*** fast, especially when querying many devices.
 - [net-snmp Python bindings](http://www.net-snmp.org/wiki/index.php/Python_Bindings) - Net-SNMP 5.4 and later contains Python bindings in the "python" sub-directory, though, they are not built by default.
+- [easysnmp](https://github.com/easysnmp/easysnmp) - A fork of [net-snmp Python bindings](http://www.net-snmp.org/wiki/index.php/Python_Bindings) that attempts to bring a more Pythonic interface to the library.
+Not much development since 2022.
 - [puresnmp](https://github.com/exhuma/puresnmp) - Pure Python3 SNMPv2 library without any dependencies.
+Not much development since 2022.
 - [snimpy](https://github.com/vincentbernat/snimpy) - Snimpy is a Python-based tool providing a simple interface to build SNMP query.
 - [python-netsnmpagent](https://github.com/pief/python-netsnmpagent) - This package allows to write net-snmp subagents in Python.
 - [hnmp](https://github.com/trehn/hnmp) - HNMP is a high-level Python library to ease the pain of retrieving and processing data from SNMP-capable devices such as network switches, routers, and printers.
+Not much developemnt since 2021.
   - No development since November 2021.
 - [aiosnmp](https://github.com/hh-h/aiosnmp) - Python package aiosnmp is an asynchronous SNMP client for use with asyncio.
 Only SNMP v2c is supported.
+Not much development since 2022.
 - [robotframework-snmplibrary](https://github.com/kontron/robotframework-snmplibrary) - SNMPLibrary is a Robot Framework test library for testing SNMP.
 - [Scapy](https://github.com/secdev/scapy) - Packet manipulation program & library.
 Scapy has a [module](https://github.com/secdev/scapy/blob/master/scapy/layers/snmp.py) to build/dissect SNMP packets.